SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/articles/how-to-create-buil-and-publish-a-python-package.md

 So you have a great idea to create a Python package that could be useful to many people, and you want to  make it available to the public.

-That's a great idea and will allow you to share your work with the world and maybe achieve great success and create a community of users and contributors around your product.
+That's a great project and will allow you to share your work with the world and maybe achieve great success and create a community of users and contributors around your product.

 However, the process of creating, building and publishing a python process might be tedious and time-consuming.